 2. Submit renewal online via NMLS.

 Licenses must be renewed each calendar year.
-All entities must renew by Nov.
+All entities must renew and pay the annual assessment fee by Nov.
 30 each year.
-The renewal fee is $350 for the principal office and $250 for each branch office.
+The assessment fee covers the renewal fee for the principal office and any branches; and any examination-related costs incurred by the Department.
+Please see KRS 286.8-034(3) for information about how the assessment fee is calculated.
 There is also an NMLS processing fee of $100 per principal office and $20 per branch.
-If licenses are not renewed before they expire, there will be a 30-day reinstatement period and a $250 fee.
+If licenses are not renewed before they expire, there will be a 30-day reinstatement period and a $500 fee.

 For more information about mortgage broker and company licenses, or about companies filing a claim of exemption, contact Emily Clifford at 502-782-9020.